axoflow/axosyslog-core-docs/content/chapter-destinations/opentelemetry/_index.md

 ---
-title: Sending logs, metrics, and traces to OpenTelemetry
+title: Send logs, metrics, and traces to OpenTelemetry
 linktitle: OpenTelemetry
 weight: 3750
+driver: "opentelemetry()"
+short_description: "Send logs, metrics, and traces to OpenTelemetry"
 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->